PRIX: Learning to Plan from Raw Pixels for End-to-End Autonomous Driving: Method

 \subsection{Design choices and findings}

-Our initial design consisted of a visual feature extractor with separate self-attention modules in CaRT corresponding to each feature level of ResNet backbone and two-step diffusion planner.
-Throughout this section, we analyze our design in detailed ablation studies (done on Navsim-v1) to arrive at the final configuration of our model.
+Our initial design consisted of a visual feature extractor with separate SA modules in CaRT corresponding to each feature level of ResNet backbone and two-step diffusion planner.
+Throughout this section, we analyze our design in detailed ablation studies on Navsim-v1 and evaluate using PDMS (explained in \cref{sec:experiments}) to arrive at the final configuration of our model.

-\paragraph{Module Integration Strategy} Our experiments show that using a CaRT module where the self-attention layers share weights across all feature scales of the backbone outperforms using separate, specialized SA for each $x_i$.
+\textit{a) Module Integration Strategy} Our experiments show that using a CaRT module where the self-attention layers share weights across all feature scales of the backbone outperforms using separate, specialized SA for each $x_i$.
 As detailed in \cref{tab:ablation_sharing}, this shared-weight design not only achieves a higher score but also reduces the parameter count and increases inference speed.
 This indicates that the core logic of using global context to recalibrate local features is a universal principle.
 Forcing a single set of self-attention weights to learn this logic across different levels of feature abstraction results in a more robust and generalized representation.

-\begin{findingbox} \textbf{\textit{Finding I}}: A shared, scale-invariant module for contextual feature refinement is more effective and efficient than using specialized, scale-specific modules, reducing the model's parameter count and improving inference speed. \end{findingbox}

-\paragraph{Anchors with end points} Inspired by the concept of GoalFlow~\cite{goalflow}, in \cref{tab:anchors_endpoints} we experimented with using the final end point as an additional conditioning signal for our diffusion head planner, aiming to help the final trajectory objective.
+\textit{b) Anchors with end points} Inspired by the concept of GoalFlow~\cite{goalflow}, in \cref{tab:anchors_endpoints} we experimented with using the final end point as an additional conditioning signal for our diffusion head planner, aiming to help the final trajectory objective.
 We hypothesized that this would complement the guidance from the anchors.
 However, our findings indicate that the combination of anchors and end points is counterproductive and appears to confuse the planner, creating a conflict between the local, step-by-step guidance from anchors and the global pull of the final destination.
-As a result, this combination led to a slight degradation in performance, with the Predictive Driver Model score (PDMS) decreasing suggesting that anchors alone are a better approach, which we used in our model.
+As a result, this combination led to a slight degradation in performance, suggesting that anchors alone are a better approach, which we used in our model.